hashicorp/consul/website/source/api/index.html.md

 will result in the cached response being returned.

-A request setting either `max-age=0` or `must-revalidate` directives will cause the agent to re-fetch the response from servers always.
+A request setting either `max-age=0` or `must-revalidate` directives will cause the agent to always re-fetch the response from servers.
 Either can be combined with `stale-if-error=<seconds>` to ensure fresh results when the servers are available, but falling back to cached results if the request to the servers fails.

+Requests that do not use `?cached` currently bypass the cache entirely so the cached response returned might be more stale than the last uncached response returned on the same agent.
+If this causes problems, it is possible to make requests using `?cached` and setting `Cache-Control: must-revalidate` to have always-fresh results yet keeping the cache populated with the most recent result.

 In all cases the HTTP `X-Cache` header is always set in the response to either `HIT` or `MISS` indicating whether the response was served from cache or not.